anywhichway/joqular/README.md

 JOQULAR is a query language specification.
 Although there is a reference implementation with this site others are free to write their own drivers.

+Like SQL, JOQULAR allows you to mutate the returned records to meet you needs; however, if you do not perform any mutations you will get the matched object back rather than a copy.

+Mutation options include property aliasing and redaction, value substitution (including array summaries, sorting, filtering, etc.), adding event handlers, freezing objects and properties.

+Matching options include functional testing of both property names and values as well as over 30 built-in predicates.

+You can also use JOQULAR to validate objects.

 # Installation Of Reference Implementation

 npm install joqular